Animal Care Fall Internship (Multiple)

 - Interns must be able to tolerate the presence of animal fur, feathers, and bedding.

-Internship will be from May 30, 2023 – August 4, 2023.
-Work schedule is 40 hours/week with 360 hours total for internship completion.
+Work schedule is 16 hours/week minimum with 190 hours total for internship completion.
+Flexible start dates beginning end of August or September and the internship will run for 12 weeks.
 Interns must be flexible with their schedule, and have the ability to work weekdays, weekends, and holidays.

 How to Apply